kroxylicious/kroxylicious.github.io/quickstarts/deploy.markdown

 Kroxylicious can be downloaded from the [releases](https://github.com/kroxylicious/kroxylicious/releases) page of the Kroxylicious GitHub repository, or from Maven Central.

 In GitHub, all releases since v0.4.0 have an attached `kroxylicious-app-*-bin.zip` file.
-Download this, and optionally verify the contents of the package with the attached `kroxylicious-app-*-bin.zip.asc` file.
+Download the latest version of this zip, and optionally verify the contents of the package with the attached `kroxylicious-app-*-bin.zip.asc` file.

+{% capture os_archive_note %}
+If you're trying Kroxylicious out on Linux or MacOS, you may find the `.tar.gz` format easier to work with.
+We're using the `.zip` files in this quickstart for cross-platform compatibility, but we recommend you use whichever format you're most familiar with.
+{% endcapture %}

+{% include bs-alert.html type="primary" icon="info-circle-fill" content=os_archive_note %}

 <br />